What is a wash sale anyway. Wash sale rules have been confusing investors since the 1920's, learn wash sale tax rules from TD Ameritrade.

 At its most basic, the wash sale rule prevents investors from taking an artificial loss as a means to lower their tax bill.
 But the fine print gets more complicated.

-Now, the wash sale rule is nothing new; it’s been confusing most investors since the 1920s.
+Now, the wash sale tax rule is nothing new; it’s been confusing most investors since the 1920s.
 More recently, investors were treated to an eye-opener when these adjustments started appearing as reportable information on their 1099s a few years ago.

 Enter the Emergency Economic Stabilization Act of 2008, which phased in covered cost basis reporting.
 With that, your brokerage firm began reporting the cost basis, or adjusted cost basis, and the holding period of your trading positions in phases spanning several years.
 Several actions can impact the cost of your position, and one is a wash sale adjustment.
 This change left many scrambling to learn what a wash sale is, how a broker tracks it, and what it really means for tax filing.

 A loss is deemed “artificial” if shares are sold (at a loss, of course) within the wash sale window.
-This rule applies to shares of the same security, but it also includes repurchasing shares of a substantially identical security.
+This rule applies to shares of the same security, but it also includes repurchasing a substantially identical security.

 By rule, if you hold a position, sell it at a loss, but buy the same (or substantially identical) security within a 61-day window (that is, 30 days before or after the closing transaction), you can’t use the loss on your original sale for tax purposes.
 Instead, the loss is added to the cost basis of the replacement shares, deferring the loss until those shares are later sold.
 The holding period for the replacement shares will also be adjusted to include the holding period of the shares sold for a disallowed loss.